-Residential Unit Type Floor Area/ % of Total Units Income Type Affordable Control Period Affordable Unit Type Notes Total 94,277/100% 93 Up to 60% of MFI Affordable Non-IZ 9,428/10% 10 Up to 60% of MFI Life of the Project Rental Affordable Non-IZ 40,317/43% 35 Up to 60% of MFI 99 years Rental Replacement units Affordable Non-IZ 44,532/47% 55 Up to 60% of MFI 40 years Rental
+Residential Unit Type Floor Area/ % of Total Units Іпсоте Туре Affordable Control Period Affordable Unit Type Notes Total 94,277/100% 93 Up to 60% of MFI Affordable Non-IZ 9,428/10% 10 Up to 60% of MFI Life of the Project Rental Affordable Non-IZ 40,317/43% 35 Up to 60% of MFI 99 years Rental Replacement units Affordable Non-IZ 44,532/47% 55 Up to 60% of MFI 40 years Rental

-^{} Refers to the residential gross floor area, but the floor area may be adjusted, subtracting the building core factor.
+Refers to the residential gross floor area, but the floor area may be adjusted, subtracting the building core factor.

-51. Employment and Training Opportunities (§ 305.5(h)).
+- If the IZ exemption is denied, these units will be Inclusionary Zoning units instead of Affordable Non-IZ units. - 51.
+Employment and Training Opportunities (§ 305.5(h)).
 Expanding employment opportunities for residents and local businesses is a priority of the Applicant.
 Therefore, the Applicant has entered into a First Source Employment Agreement with the Department of Employment Services.
 (Ex.
 35.)
 In addition, the Applicant has entered into a Small Business Enterprise ("SBE") Agreement with the District Department of Small and Local Business Development to ensure that a preference is made to District-based firms pursuing District government issued procurement opportunities.
 (Ex.
 34A.)